 What is a Medicaid Waiver?

-- Make significant improvements for individuals who face historic and contemporary injustices;
+- Improve the lives of individuals who face historic and contemporary injustices;

 - Increase individual, family and community resilience; and

-- Reduce health disparities for groups disproportionately affected.
+- Reduce health disparities for groups most affected by injustice and discrimination.

 Who will qualify for services that address health-related social needs?

 Determinations about eligibility requirements are currently in process.
 In 2024, OHA plans to first cover these benefits for OHP members in life transitions.
 This includes:

 - Youth ages 19 to 26 with special health care needs.